davidsbatista/BREDS/README.md

 ## BREDS: Bootstrapping Relationship Extraction with Distributional Semantics

-BREDS extracts relationships from text using a bootstrapping/semi-supervised approach by relying on seed examples and on distributional semantics to generalize the relationship.
+BREDS extracts relationships from text using a bootstrapping/semi-supervised approach, it relies on an initial set of seed examples, i.e., pairs of examples of the relationship to be extracted.
+The algorithm tries to expand the initial set of seed relationships using distributional semantics to generalize the relationship while limiting the semantic drift.

 ### Extracting headquarter locations of companies: